WalterMarch/gitnotes/addfiles.md

 # adding files to track

-To add (track) all the files in the directory, run:
+To add (track or stage) all the files in the directory, run:
 ```
 git add *
 ```

-To track filename specifically, run:
+To track/stage filename specifically, run:
 ```
 git add filename
 ```